The way that we see ourselves, slowly becomes the way that we feel and act in the world.

-Leave positive messages in your space, share positive messages via technology, use positive words in good and disappointing times, make sure you have said something uplifting everyday.
+Leave positive messages in your space, share positive messages via technology, use positive words in good and disappointing times, make sure you have said something uplifting nearly everyday.
 Correct children when you hear them being unnecessarily critical and harsh words with themselves.
-Remind them to speak about, and to themselves, like a friend.
+Remind them to speak about and to themselves like a friend.
 The relationship you have with yourself is the longest of your life, and deserves time, care and respect just as much as any relationship.
-Encourage children to foster a relationship with themselves through alone time, acts of kindness, treats, kind words and emotional and psychological care.
+Encourage children to foster a relationship with themselves, through alone time, acts of kindness, treats, kind words and emotional and psychological care.

 Role-model a healthy self-relationship by:

 - Taking care of your body through exercise, healthy diet, and general respect for your body.

 - Making time for yourself, either as alone-time or through activities which are important to you.
 If you let your children disturb you in the bathroom, they will become over-whelmed parents who let their children disturb them in the bathroom.
 Break these cycles.

 - Making time for your relationship with your partner, and not always putting your children first.